 Pick up a paddle for three days of kayaking on this scenic tributary of the Columbia River.
 You’ll practice basic paddling strokes and safety techniques on flat water before progressing to class I and II rapids on the river.
 On day three, practice your strokes on mellower runs, or move on to roll clinics and run fun class III waves!

-In 2013, the New York Times rated the White Salmon as one of the world’s top places to visit.
+The New York Times has rated the White Salmon as one of the world’s top places to visit.
 Lined by cliffs carved from ancient lava flows and fed by snow melt from Mt.
 Adams, most of our students agree that this is the best rafting in the Pacific Northwest.
 Get ready for the ride of your life!

 Dates and Prices